MCT-master/mct-master.github.io/_posts/2019-10-18-The-Fonvind-Device.md

 categories: Interactive-Systems
 author: Eigil Aandahl
 image: /assets/img/eigil/fonvinddevice.jpg
-excerpt: 'For my interactive music systems project, I wanted to make use of the Bela's analog inputs and outputs to make a synthesizer capable of producing not only sound, but also analog control signals that can be used with an analog modular synthesizer.
-This post goes briefly through some of the features and the design of my system, and at the end there is a video demonstration of the system in use.'
+excerpt: "For my interactive music systems project, I wanted to make use of the Bela's analog inputs and outputs to make a synthesizer capable of producing not only sound, but also analog control signals that can be used with an analog modular synthesizer.
+This post goes briefly through some of the features and the design of my system, and at the end there is a video demonstration of the system in use."
 Keywords: Interactive Music Systems, Bela, Sensors, Pure Data, IMS, Interactive Music Systems, NIME, MCT
 ---